kirjavascript/mspaint/README.md

 ### 🖌️ shared UI

 The fragments of user UI seen in the workspace are generated from a nonstandard virtual DOM representation and are shared as an initial state then patched.
-This is rendered using [preact](https://github.com/developit/preact).
-Preact was chosen for its tiny size and the fact that it seemed to perform better than my [d3](https://d3js.org/) renderer.
+This is then rendered using [Preact](https://github.com/developit/preact).

 All of the code for interacting with the canvas and virtual DOM is shared between front and backend.